Cape Wrath

 Cape Wrath /ˈræθ/ (Am Parbh, known as An Carbh in Lewis) is a cape in the Durness parish of the county of Sutherland in the Highlands of Scotland.
-It is the most north-westerly point in Great Britain.
+It is the most north-westerly point in mainland Great Britain.

 The cape is separated from the rest of the mainland by the Kyle of Durness and consists of 107 sqmi of moorland wilderness known as the Parph.
 The first road was built in 1828 by the lighthouse commission across the Parph/Durness.
 This road connects a passenger ferry that crosses the Kyle of Durness with the buildings on the peninsula.

 Much of the cape is owned by the Ministry of Defence and is used as a military training area, including as live firing range.
 Areas of it are also designated as a Site of Special Scientific Interest, a Special Protection Area, a Special Area of Conservation and a Special Landscape Area.

 Etymology

 The name Cape Wrath is derived from Old Norse hvarf ("turning point"), accordingly, wrath is pronounced /ˈræθ/ (a as in cat).
-Vikings are believed to have used the cape as a navigation point where they would turn their ships.
+The Norse are believed to have used the cape as a navigation point where they would turn their ships.